Main content

 Why is it such a big deal?

-Along its journey to the lake, stormwater picks up many contaminants that pollute freshwater ecosystems and spur the growth of harmful algae and bacteria.
-During large rain and melt events improperly managed stormwater can easily damage property and infrastructure.
-Washouts do more than create a headache for property owners and road managers, the sediment that stormwater conveys is the largest source of nutrient pollution to Newfound.
+Along the way to Newfound Lake, stormwater picks up contaminants that pollute freshwater and spur the growth of harmful algae and bacteria.
+During intense periods of rain or melt, the water can overwhelm stormwater systems, damaging property and infrastructure.
+Washouts do more than create a headache for property owners and road managers—the sediment that washes out of roads and into the lake is Newfound’s biggest pollution problem.

 Working to control stormwater is a win-win for watershed residents and the environment.